 The victim of crime, family member of a victim, or a witness who testified against the offender may request to be notified of the release, death, or escape of their offender(s).
-Requests can be made by in the following ways:
+Requests can be made by completing the CDCR form 1707, Request for Victim Services.
+You can either download the form and send it OVSRS or you can complete the online e1707 version.

 You are responsible for keeping your contact information current so that you can receive notification information.
 Note: Information about victims (addresses, phone numbers, etc.) is kept confidential and will not be made available to the inmate.